 Damask: A more refined and smooth Jacquard in which the pattern is most often woven with a single color thread, Generally uses different natural fiber blends and some incorporate synthetic threads.
 (See Jacquard.)

 Double Rub: Double rubs measure a fabric’s abrasion resistance.
 Each “rub” is one back and forth pass over a stretched piece of fabric by a mechanical arm.
 The test is run until the fabric shows noticeable wear.
 Consider the double rub count when purchasing fabric.
 Number of rubs are available for many fabrics and labeled as: “this fabric has X number of rubs.”

-Dupioni vs Shangtung: Both are silks; Dupioni is Italian and Shantung is Chinese.
+Dupioni vs Shantung: Both are silks; Dupioni is Italian and Shantung is Chinese.
 Dupioni is a bit thicker, with a more rustic weave, having slubs running horizontally across the fabric. (see Slub) Dupioni is also known for its vibrant polished colors.
-Shangtung is smoother, woven with a smaller thread without slubs.
+Shantung is smoother, woven with a smaller thread without slubs.
 Our Contempo Dupioni line is faux silk, sewn in the Dupioni style, making it more durable and economical than real silk.
 Contempo Dupioni is available in many colors.